kittinunf/ReactiveAndroid/README.md

 ## Why you might need this?

 Have you ever wish Android SDK had supported RxJava by default?
-Well, you have it there with `ReactiveAndroid`.
+Well, you have that wish with `ReactiveAndroid`.

 Let's say, you need to observe view being clicked.
 Yes, you definitely can do it with [View.OnClickListener](https://developer.android.com/reference/android/view/View.OnClickListener.html).
 However, with `ReactiveAndroid`, you can simply do this: